 Update—March 3, 2021: the Historian of the Life Sciences position has been extended to a two-year initial appointment (with possibility of extension) and applications are still being accepted.

-The Cold Spring Harbor Laboratory Archives, with the support of the Goelet Family Trust, seeks to fill a one-year Historian of Science position (with a possibility of extension) to assess historical collections of original materials in our archive, participate in writing grants for history of science projects, and contribute to the activities of our Center for Humanities & History of Modern Biology.
+The Cold Spring Harbor Laboratory Archives, with the support of the Goelet Family Trust, seeks to fill a two year Historian of the Life Sciences position (with a possibility of extension) to assess historical collections of original materials in our archive, participate in writing grants for history of science projects, and contribute to the activities of our Center for Humanities & History of Modern Biology.